odh-labs/rhoai-roadshow-v2/docs/3-agents-tools/0-intro.md

 [LLamaStack](https://llama-stack.readthedocs.io/en/latest/) is the open-source framework for building generative AI applications.
 We have a LLamaStack server configured for our use and we are going to take a look around using the playground UI.

-If you are intersted in how to configure LLamaStack, checkout the [docs](https://llama-stack.readthedocs.io/en/latest/) and you can also take a look at the running config in your cluster:
+If you are interested in how to configure LLamaStack, check out the [docs](https://llama-stack.readthedocs.io/en/latest/) and you can also take a look at the running config in your cluster:

 <a href="https://console-openshift-console.apps.sno.<CLUSTER_DOMAIN>/k8s/ns/llama-stack/configmaps/llama-stack-config" target="_blank">ConfigMap llama-stack-config</a>

 ## Models

 We have four models configured in LLamaStack.
-Three of them are available to `Chat` to i.e. are type `llm` in the model dropdown.
+Three of them are available to `Chat` to, i.e., are type `llm` in the model dropdown.
 The other model is an `embedding` model used to create vector embeddings for RAG.

 ```yaml
 models: